anddimario/checkmydump-operator/README.md

-Check your CloudNativePG backup on Kubernetes based on a schedule
+Restore and check your CloudNativePG backup on Kubernetes based on a schedule

 > ⚠️ **Warning**
-> This project is not tested in production environment.
+> This project is not tested in production environment and at this stage is only for educational purpose.

 ## HOW it works

 ### Requirements

-- CloudNativePG
+- CloudNativePG, cert-manager and barman plugin (with kind you can use the task `setup-kind` in the `Makefile`)
 - A bucket setup and credentials used to store the backup

 ### Create a cloudnative-pg cluster